Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 - If we consider `int` occupies 2bytes -> 16 bits of memory in c/c++.
 - In that 16 bits 1bits is assigned to the sign i.e `+/-` & in the remaining 15 bits the number is stored.
 This is called Representation of data.

-### Operations on data
+### Operations on data `int x;`

-- Arthemetic operations are allowed on the data like `+ , -, *, /, %, ++, --`
+- Arthematic operations are allowed on the data like `+ , -, *, /, %, ++, --`

 ### Abstract

 - Hiding internal details is known as abstract.
-- As mentioned above we have representaion & operations of data.
+- As mentioned above we have representation & operations of data.
 Which are done internally so this is know as `Abstract DataType`.

 ![ADT](../Images/ADT.png)

 Example:

-List

-8,5,4,3,2,5,11 <br/>
+List -> 8,5,4,3,2,5,11 <br/>
          0,1,2,3,4,5,6

 - This is list which is collection of elements.
 - We need data Representation: